-41. Spectators are prohibited from attending sporting events or practices for athletes over the age of eighteen (18), with the exception of certain approved intercollegiate athletic events for which, for each athlete, up to six (6) individuals from a single household may attend.
-For sporting events or practices with athletes under the age of eighteen (18), no more than two (2) parents or guardians of the athlete and the athlete's siblings may be present.
+- 42. Spectators are prohibited from attending sporting events or practices for athletes over the age of 18, with the exception of intercollegiate and professional athletic events. - 43.
+On-campus students, faculty and other personnel who meet school testing protocols may attend outdoor intercollegiate athletic events.
+Spectator capacity at intercollegiate athletic events cannot exceed one person per 125 square feet or 40% of the venue's regular seating capacity. - 44.
+For sporting events or practices with athletes under the age of 18, no more than two parents or guardians of the athlete and the athlete's siblings may be present.
+Spectator capacity at outdoor athletic events with athletes under the age of 18 may not exceed one person per 125 square feet or 40% of the venue's regular seating capacity.